The Late Late Toy Show: 2008 edition

-The 2008 Toy Show aired on 28 November 2008 and was Pat Kenny's tenth and final Toy Show.
+The 2008 edition was broadcast on 28 November 2008 and was Pat Kenny's tenth and final Toy Show.
 It achieved a total audience of 1,199,000 to become the most viewed television programme across all channels available in Ireland since 2001.
 It was the fourth consecutive year that the show cleared the one million viewers mark, with 275,000 of those watching being children and almost 800,000 watchers being adults.

 The highlight was the opening, which first showed Kenny standing on a railing outside the RTÉ studios in Donnybrook putting an extra light bulb on to the lights.
 A boy, Anthony Malone from Tullamore, then switched on the lights which went all over the country.
 Anthony then picked up a present and passed it to the other kids in a pass the parcel like fashion, while a little girl (Lauren Norton) sang a rendition of Mariah Carey's All I Want for Christmas Is You.
 The show then proceeded to the main studio where kids dressed as elves and Santa's sang the song and passed the parcel to the audience who passed it on to Kenny who was standing at the top of the audience before the piece ended and he welcomed the audience.

 Afterwards Dustin's absence from the Toy Show was noted when Kenny opened the parcel and said with a sigh of relief: "Thank goodness it's not Dustin!".
 It was an Elmo toy.

 A young people's show on RTÉ Two called Ice had snuck a teddy bear into the set which was spotted on camera during a performance on the show.